-File collectors import .csv and .xml files into Historian.
+A File collector imports .csv and .xml files into the Historian server.
 These files can contain data, alarms, tag names, or other configuration information, and messages that you can import with a File collector.

-Historian Extract, Transform, and Load (ETL) Tools
+The Extract, Transform, and Load Tools